 and finally, just to be a dick, i leave you with the last image: a WE-252A OTL amp. note the RCA jack located on the socket… the most irreverent thing one could do with such an object of vintage desire.

-please note the following: this amp has an output transformer! this tube is arranged as a grounded cathode amplifier with a gain of 4… the inductor has been replaced with an 8 Ohm primary and a 4 Ohm secondary…
+please note the following: in the variation below, this amp has an output transformer! this tube is arranged as a grounded cathode amplifier with a gain of 4… the inductor has been replaced with an 8 Ohm primary and a 4 Ohm secondary…